aledelpho/Arthemy_Live-Tuner-ZIT-ComfyUI/README.md

 Hi everyone!

-**Z-Image** uses a monolithic **S3-DiT** (
+I developed these nodes to slice the monolithic **S3-DiT** of **Z-Image** to give you more control over different slices of both the Model and Text Encoder.

-I developed these nodes slice the monolithic **S3-DiT** of **Z-Image** to give you complete control over different slices of the Model and Text Encoder.
+This transform your **Z-Image** checkpoint into a set of "Sliders," allowing you to tweak composition, lighting, or micro-details in real-time.

-This transform your Z-Image checkpoint into a set of "Sliders," allowing you to tweak composition, lighting, or micro-details in real-time.
+We can finally **play with the models**!

 *Work in Progress: Please keep in mind that the boundaries for these functional blocks are experimental.
-Since Z-Image is a single-stream architecture... it's quite chaotic to dissect.
+Since Z-Image is a single-stream architecture... it's quite chaotic.
 If you find that a specific slider affects something different than described, let me know!
 Your feedback helps refine this mapping for everyone.*

 ---